Top trends turning travel in 2020

-At Amadeus, he worked with Malaysia Airlines at MHChat - designed to make it easy for travelers not only to ask questions, but also to book tickets and pay directly through Facebook Messenger.
+At Amadeus, he worked with Malaysia Airlines at MHChat - designed to make it easier for travelers not only to ask questions, but also to book tickets and pay directly via Facebook Messenger.

 Note: "Boats learn how to help customers book and manage trips."

 If it is not online, it never happened

 Social media influences travel booking

 Travel photography has an existence almost as long as photography itself.
 In the most recent specialty sale, the Sotheby's auction house included an original print made in 1840 with the image of Notre-Dame in Paris.
 This print was made just one year after the photo was invented.